apollographql/apollo-ios/docs/source/api/Apollo/protocols/NetworkTransport.md

 ```

 > Send a GraphQL operation to a server and return a response.
 >
+> Note if you're implementing this yourself rather than using one of the batteries-included versions of `NetworkTransport` (which handle this for you): The `clientName` and `clientVersion` should be sent with any URL request which needs headers so your client can be identified by tools meant to see what client is using which request.
+The `addApolloClientHeaders` method is provided below to do this for you if you're using Apollo Graph Manager.
+>
 > - Parameters:
 >   - operation: The operation to send.